-We will search a suite of bibliographic databases, online search engines and organisational websites for relevant research literature using a tested search strategy.
-We will also make a call for evidence to stakeholders that have been identified in the wider 3MK project (https://osf.io/cvh3u/).
-We will screen identified and retrieved articles at two distinct stages (title and abstract, and full text) according to a predetermined set of inclusion criteria, with consistency checks at each level to ensure criteria can be made operational.
-We will then extract detailed information relating to causal linkages between actions or impacts and measured outcomes, along with descriptive information about the articles and studies and enter data into an interactive systematic map database.
-We will visualise this database on an Evidence Atlas (an interactive, cartographic map) and identify knowledge gaps and clusters using Heat Maps (cross-tabulations of important variables, such as mineral type and studied impacts).
-We will identify good research practices that may support researchers in selecting the best study designs where these are clear in the evidence base.
+We searched multiple bibliographic databases and organisational websites for relevant research using tested search strategies.
+We also collected evidence from stakeholders and rightsholders identified in the wider 3MK project (Mapping the impacts of Mining using Multiple Knowledges, https://osf.io/cvh3u).
+We screened articles at three stages (title, abstract, and full text) according to a predetermined set of inclusion criteria, with consistency checks between reviewers at each level.
+We extracted data relating to causal linkages between actions or impacts and measured outcomes, along with descriptive information about the articles and studies.
+We have produced an interactive database along with interactive visualisations, and identify knowledge gaps and clusters using heat maps.